Panther Brigade JRTC Airborne Operation

-Paratroopers assigned to the 3rd Brigade Combat Team, 82nd Airborne Division conduct heavy drop operations for rotation 21-04 at the Joint Readiness Training Center on Fort Polk, La., Feb.
+Paratroopers assigned to the 3rd Brigade Combat Team, 82nd Airborne Division conduct heavy drop operations for rotation 21-04 for Joint Readiness Training Center in Fort Polk, La., Feb.
 01, 2021.
 The rotation serves to enhance the brigade and their supporting unit's deployment readiness.
 (U.S. Army photo by Pfc.
 Vincent Levelev)

 |Date Taken: